hackergrrl/global-keypress/README.md

 It can be used to pipe keypress info into another program, which can capture whatever keys it is interested in.

+This approach avoids writing key presses to a logfile, which has worse security properties.

 ## Install